Master Data SEO Secrets

 - Microformats.org: Because the syntax solely utilizes your HTML, the vocabulary of the same name combines potential markup tags with that same HTML, eliminating the need for you to familiarize your platform with a new vocabulary.

-The markup tags you can use to structure your platform’s data break down into the following categories:
+The markup tags you can use to structure your platform’s data broken down into the following categories:

 - Enriched search results